St Olave's Church, Hart Street: Bells

 On the east side of St Olave's, there is a stained glass window depicting Queen Elizabeth I standing with two tall bells at her feet.
 She held a thanksgiving service at St Olave's on Trinity Sunday, 15 May 1554, while she was still Princess Elizabeth, to celebrate her release from the Tower of London.
 She had originally given bell-ropes of silk to the All Hallows Staining Church because its bells had rung the loudest of all London bells on the day of her freedom, but, when All Hallows Staining was merged with St. Olave's in 1870, the bell-ropes went with it.

 On 11 May 1941, an incendiary bomb was dropped by the Luftwaffe on the tower of the church.
 The tower, along with the baptistry and other buildings, was burned out and the furnishings and monuments destroyed.
 The heat was so great that even the peal of the eight bells were melted "back into bell metal".
 In the early 1950s, the bell metal was recast into new bells by the same foundry that created the original bells – the Whitechapel Bell Foundry, in 1662 and 1694.
 The new bells were then hung in the rebuilt tower.

-There are currently nine bells at St Olave's Hart Street consisting of one Sanctus bell and a ring of eight bells hung for full circle ringing, with the tenor of the eight weighing 11-3-23.
+There are currently nine bells at St Olave's Hart Street consisting of one Sanctus bell and a ring of eight bells hung for full circle ringing, with the tenor of the eight weighing 11–3–23.
 The bells are usually rung for practices, which take place on Thursday evenings between 7:00 pm and 8:30 pm during term time, and for Sunday service between 12:20 pm and 13:00 pm every Sunday.
 The bells are currently rung by the University of London Society of Change Ringers (ULSCR) who have a healthy band consisting of past and present members of London Universities, along with other regular supporters.

 Organ

-An organ was built by Samual Green and finished in 1781.
+An organ was built by Samuel Green and finished in 1781.
 Organists include Mary Hudson, William Shrubsole, and John Turene – all appointed 21 December 1781.

 The 1781 organ was destroyed in the Blitz in 1941.
-After the war, a Harrison & Harrison organ was installed into the rebuilt church.
+After the war, a new organ was built behind a wooden grille in the west gallery by the John Compton Organ Company in 1954.
+It was built on the extension principle with six ranks. in 1957 three additional ranks were added.
+It now has 43 stops controlled from a drawstop console in the west gallery.